Daisy Duck: Disney shorts: 1941–1947

 One year following her introduction in Mr. Duck Steps Out, Daisy, along with Donald and the nephews, made a brief cameo in the Mickey Mouse short The Nifty Nineties, cementing her position as a recurring character.

 Daisy's speaking role again came 4 years later in Donald's Crime.
 While Daisy has a relatively small role in the film, her date with Donald is central to the plot and shows Donald's infatuation for her.
 Finding himself broke before the date; Donald steals money from his nephews, but afterward feels guilty.
 Donald imagines what Daisy might think of him knowing he stole money, and this leads him to reform in the end.
-Daisy was voiced in the film by actress Gloria Blondell, marking the first time Daisy had a "normal".
+Daisy was voiced in the film by actress Ruth Clifford, marking the first time Daisy had a "normal".
 The film also marked the first time Daisy appeared in an Academy Award nominated film (Best Animated Short).

 Later that same year Daisy appeared again in Cured Duck (October 26, 1945).
 The short starts simply enough.
 Donald visits Daisy at her house.
 She asks him to open a window.
 He keeps trying to pull it open and eventually goes into a rage.
 By the time Daisy returns to the room, Donald has wrecked it.
 She demonstrates that the locking mechanism was on and criticizes his temper.
 She refuses to date Donald again until he learns to manage his anger.
 She claims Donald does not see her losing her own temper.
 Donald agrees to her terms and follows the surreal method of mail ordering an "insult machine", a device constantly hurling verbal and physical insults at him.
 He endures the whole process until feeling able to stay calm throughout it.
 He visits Daisy again and this time calmly opens the window.
 But when Daisy shows her boyfriend her new hat, his reaction is uncontrollable laughter.
 Daisy goes into a rage of her own and the short ends by pointing out that Donald is not the only Duck in need of anger management training.
 There is a continuation regarding her temper in the Mickey Mouse Works short "Donald's Dinner Date" where she and Donald have a date in a restaurant wherein they both end up with a bad temper thanks to Goofy.